 Background

-In recent years, UBC has established a Climate Action Plan to reduce greenhouse gas emissions, water consumption, and natural gas consumption on campus.
+In recent years, the University of British Columbia (UBC) has established a Climate Action Plan to reduce greenhouse gas emission, water consumption, and natural gas consumption on campus.
 As a top-ranking climate change action university, several strategies have been implemented to reduce waste (ex. uniform recycling programs, promoting eco-friendly products).
 In accordance with their Zero Waste Action Plan, UBC is hoping to divert 80% of waste by 2020 (UBC Sustainability) and has unveiled a Zero Waste Food Ware Strategy to limit the amount of waste produced by all food and beverage businesses located on and servicing the UBC Point Grey Campus.

-This Strategy will affect the University Village Food Court (hereafter referred to as UVFC), which is a popular location for cost-effective, diverse food options on UBC campus.
+This Strategy will affect the University Village Food Court (hereafter referred to as UVFC), which is a popular location for cost-effective with diverse food options on UBC campus.
 Located in Zone D of the University Endowment Lands and on the lower level of University Village, the UVFC lies in an area governed by the Province of British Columbia and UBC.
-Although in business for several years, the UVFC’s recycling program is lacking, and the food ware does not conform to the standards set by the Zero Waste Food Ware Strategy (which comes into affect in 2020).
+Although in business for several years, the UVFC’s recycling program is lacking, and the food ware does not conform to the standards set by the Zero Waste Food Ware Strategy (which comes into effect in 2020).

 The purpose of this report is to then make suggestions for the design and implementation of a recycling/waste reduction program at the UVFC.
 Although the Zero Waste Food Ware Strategy encourages the use of more sustainable packaging, it will be important to ensure that the family businesses have the tools to make the switch, and that the food court itself has a recycling program to take full advantage of more sustainable packaging.
 While UBC’s Zero Waste Food Ware Strategy outlines alternatives to non-recyclable food/beverage containers across campus, this report will focus specifically on the needs of the UVFC, and suggest an appropriate solution that will significantly reduce waste.